akujah/test/README.md

-# test
+# Mining
-This i sa test of branches
+This is a collection of different types of mining setups